rockNroll87q/cerebrum7t/results_Schneider19.md

 In this experiment, we tried to push the limit of our method in this very challenging scenario.
-Using the dataset below, we fine tune the model trained on Glasgow data to replicate the manual segmentations provided.
+Using the dataset below, we fine tuned the model (trained on Glasgow data) to replicate the manual segmentations provided by:

 ~~~
 Marian Schneider, Faruk Omer Gulban, & Rainer Goebel.
 (2019).